sundowndev/covermyass/README.md

 # Cover my ass

 CLI tool to cover your tracks on UNIX systems.
+Designed for CTF post exploitation phase, when you need to cover your tracks and exit the infected server.

 ```
 Welcome to Cover my ass tool !